Salamanca Place Precinct Upgrade

 - introducing vehicular protection devices including impact absorbing bollards and solid art installations to create a safer environment for the Salamanca Market

 - upgrading bicycle infrastructure, bus stops and shelters

 - adding public artwork, new trees,plants and street furniture.

 Download the frequently asked questions(PDF, 222KB).

-The next stage of works will include upgrades to kerbing near the Gladstone Street roundabout and surrounding the Tasman Monument to finalise the new road configuration and improve pedestrian access, followed by continued pedestrian improvement works adjacent to the Salamanca Lawns.
+The next stage of works will start in February/March 2020 and will include upgrades to kerbing near the Gladstone Street roundabout and installing a new footpath adjacent to the Tasman Monument.
+This will finalise the new road configuration and improve pedestrian access, and will be followed by continued pedestrian improvement works adjacent to the Salamanca Lawns.

 Salamanca Place, Battery Point 7004 View Map